+Effects of Gabapentin.
 Efficacy of gabapentin was evaluated in prophylactic mode of administration.
-In this paradigm, animals were given an oral dose of gabapentin (60 mg/kg/day; n=4 animals; dissolved in distilled water) or vehicle (distilled water; n=2 animals) for three consecutive days, via nasogastric tube.
-Baseline thermal withdrawal latencies were recorded on Days 2 and 3 and the average latency was used in defining treatment effect.
-On Day 3, forty-five minutes after the oral dose of either gabapentin or water, all animals received topical application of capsaicin and changes in withdrawal latencies were determined.
-In a separate study, efficacy of a single dose of gabapentin (60 mg/kg, oral) was also evaluated.
-For this study, animals received either gabapentin (n=4) or water (n=3) 45 min prior to topical application of capsaicin.
+In this paradigm, animals were given an oral dose of gabapentin (dissolved in distilled water; 60 mg/kg/day; n=4 animals) or vehicle (distilled water; n=2 animals) for 3 consecutive days, via nasogastric tube.
+Baseline thermal withdrawal latencies were recorded on days 2 and 3, and the average latency was used in defining treatment effect.
+On day 3, 45 min after the oral dose of either gabapentin or water all animals received topical application of capsaicin, and changes in withdrawal latencies were determined.
+In a separate study, efficacy of a single dose of gabapentin (60 mg/kg p.o.) was also evaluated.
+For this study, animals received either gabapentin (n=4) or water (n=3) 45 min before topical application of capsaicin.

-Effects of KLYP961
+Effects of KLYP961.
 Efficacy of KLYP961 was examined under two experimental conditions.
-In the first instance, four different doses (3, 10, 30 and 100 mg/kg; suspension) were orally administered via a nasogastric tube..
-Control group of animals received appropriate vehicle (Supplemental Section S3).
+In the first instance, four different doses $(3,\ 10,\ 30,\ and\ 100\ mg/kg;\ suspension)$ were orally administered via a nasogastric tube.
+The control group of animals received appropriate vehicle (Supplemental Section S3).
 The treatments were given 45 min before the capsaicin patch was applied.
-The entire experiment was completed in 4 cycles with two animals in the control group and four animals in each of the KLYP961-treatment groups, with at least 7days washout between cycles and in each cycle, animals were randomized and rotated between control and KLYP961 treatment groups.
-Pooled data from the control group of animals in the entire experiment (n=8) was used to determine relative effects of KLYP961 on allodynia.
+The entire experiment was completed in four cycles with two animals in the control group and four animals in each of the KLYP961 treatment groups, with at least 7days of washout between cycles.
+In each cycle, animals were randomized and rotated between control and KLYP961 treatment groups.
+Pooled data from the control group of animals in the entire experiment (n=8) were used to determine relative effects of KLYP961 on allodynia.

-In the second experiment, the efficacy of KLYP961 was evaluated on established thermal allodynia at a dose of 30 mg/kg, given orally.
-On the study day, the capsaicin patch was applied for 15 min and then removed (time zero).
-Thermal allodynia was assessed 45 min post-patch removal.
-Fifteen minutes later, ie., sixty min after capsaicin removal, animals received either vehicle (5 mL/kg, n=4 animals) or KLYP961 (30 mg/kg as a suspension; 5 mL/kg, n=7 animals) and allodynia was measured 1.5, 2, 3 and 4 hr (all times relative to time zero, ie., capsaicin patch removal).
+In the second experiment, the efficacy of KLYP961 was evaluated on established thermal allodynia at a dose of 30 mg/kg given orally.
+On the study day, the capsaicin patch was applied for 15 min and then removed (time 0).
+Thermal allodynia was assessed 45 min after patch removal.
+Fifteen minutes later, i.e., 60 min after capsaicin removal, animals received either vehicle (5 ml/kg; n=4 animals) or KLYP961 (30 mg/kg as a suspension; 5 ml/kg; n=7 animals), and allodynia was measured after 1.5, 2, 3, and 4 h (all times relative to time 0, i.e., capsaicin patch removal).

-Side Effect Profile Studies

-Potential side effects of KLYP961 on gastrointestinal transit and motor coordination were explored in mouse models where as the impact on cardiovascular function was assessed in telemetered cynomolgus primates.
+Side Effect Profile Studies.
+Potential side effects of KLYP961 on gastrointestinal transit and motor coordination were explored in mouse models, whereas the impact on cardiovascular function was assessed in telemetered cynomolgus primates.
 The relevant methods are summarized in Supplemental Methods S5.

-Gastrointestinal Transit Test in Mice
+Gastrointestinal Transit Test in Mice.
 The impact of repeated administration of KLYP961 on gastric motility was assessed using the charcoal meal transit assay.
-KLYP961 was dosed at 15, 50 and 150 mg/kg, BID (total daily doses of 30, 100 and 300 mg/kg, po) for 6 days followed by one additional dose on day 7.
-Morphine sulfate was used as the reference compound and was dosed once (5.5 mg/kg, sc).
+KLYP961 was dosed at 15, 50, and 150 mg/kg b.i.d. (total daily doses of 30, 100 and 300 mg/kg p.o.) for 6 days followed by one additional dose on day 7.
+Morphine sulfate was used as the reference compound and was dosed once (5.5 mg/kg s.c.).

-Motor Coordination: Mouse Rotorod
+Motor Coordination: Mouse Rotorod.
 Effects of KLYP961 on motor coordination were assessed in the rotarod assay (Dunham and Miya, 1957).